 - Outstanding usability enables non-pro users to install the system, switch themes and manage content

-- High expandability allows for configuring it in accordance with any requirements
+- High expandability allows for configuring it by any requirements

 These are the critical factors that explain the popularity of WordPress and have turned it into the number one blogging solution.
-However, this CMS requires significant customization for the creation of a unique and sophisticated website, as it lacks many out-of-the-box features.
+However, this CMS requires significant customization to create a unique and sophisticated website, as it lacks many out-of-the-box features.

 A CMS that usually goes along with WordPress as one of the most popular systems for website creation, Drupal has by far surpassed the competitive solution in its out-of-the-box capabilities.
-Features that WordPress or Joomla acquire only after being properly customized and configured are available in Drupal by default.
-The system is backed up by an extensive developer community.
+Those features that WordPress or Joomla acquire only after being adequately customized and configured are available in Drupal by default.
+An extensive developer community backs up the system.
 Numerous third-party modules allow adding even more functionality to this powerful platform.

 The question then arises: why is it that WordPress has won so many hearts and businesses and not Drupal?
 The answer is in its operational complexity: mastering a Drupal-based website requires a steep learning curve, as well as significant effort and time.
 However, if an organization can afford an administrator, this CMS can be used to build a comprehensive website that possesses all of the required properties.

-Thousands of digital merchants all over the world entrust their virtual commercial operations to Magento, a leader in Gartner’s 2019 Magic Quadrant for Digital Commerce.
+Thousands of digital merchants worldwide entrust their virtual commercial operations to Magento, a leader in Gartner’s 2019 Magic Quadrant for Digital Commerce.
 This open-source product management system owes its popularity to the following factors: